SasLuca/data_desk/README.md

 2. `cd data_desk`
 3. `build` on Windows (Linux builds not yet officially supported, but the build is extremely simple, so if you take a look at `build.bat` you can create a Linux equivalent very easily).

+NOTE: The `build` command on Windows expects to find `cl` (MSVC).
+Your environment should know about this.
+The easiest way to do this is to call `vcvarsall.bat` in your terminal environemnt, which is packaged with Visual Studio.

 ### Step 2: Make or get Data Desk format files (.ds)

 Grab an [example](https://github.com/ryanfleury/data_desk/blob/master/example_data/test.ds) or make your own.